Prophet Yusuf (Joseph) vs. Prophet Muhammad (PBUH)

 “I complain of my anguish and grief only to Allah,”

-He spoke not as one defeated by sorrow, but as one refined through divine trial.
+he spoke not as one defeated by sorrow, but as one refined through divine trial.

 Imam Ali (peace be upon him) said: